3.0 / 5

 Although this scheme is centred upon the education of children, volunteers have been encouraged to prioritise informing parents and guardians about the importance of sending their children to school.
 That is the priority as opposed to it being to solely educate the children when visiting their community.

-Within Indonesia there is a low rate of English language teachers.
-This results in there being a decrease in employment prospects for children in the future.
+Indonesia has a low number of English language teachers.
+This means there is a decrease in employment prospects for children in the future.
 Families within low income areas often have no access to English language teaching.